mahmoudmatar01/SystemDesign/README.md

 Congratulations on navigating through the world of system design and scaling strategies!
 By understanding the key components of system design, exploring scaling techniques, delving into in-memory database caching, and appreciating the role of Content Delivery Networks (CDN), you've gained valuable insights into architecting robust and scalable systems.

-Remember, the key to success lies in selecting the right ingredients for your digital building – the frontend, DNS, web server, and database – and applying scaling strategies that suit your specific needs.
+Remember, the key to success lies in selecting the right ingredients for your digital building – the front end, DNS, web server, and database – and applying scaling strategies that suit your specific needs.
 The journey doesn't end here; continuous learning and adaptation are essential in the ever-evolving landscape of technology.

 Whether you're building a system to accommodate millions of users or optimizing content delivery with CDN, the principles outlined in this guide will serve as a foundation for creating efficient, responsive, and reliable digital experiences.
-Best of luck on your system design endeavors, and may your systems scale seamlessly to meet the demands of the digital world!
+Best of luck with your system design endeavors, and may your systems scale seamlessly to meet the demands of the digital world!